projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       ubuntu@ubuntu:~$

-The guest VM has launched successfully.
+The User VM has launched successfully.
 You have completed this ACRN setup.

 Next Steps
 **************